GregRos/parjs/README.md

 When several parsers are strung together in sequence inside a containing parser, the containing parser generally chooses how to apply those parsers.
 Typically, combinators such as `p1.then(p2)` apply the first parser until it consumes all the input it wants, and then apply the 2nd parser at the exact position the previous parser stopped consuming.

-The result of executing a parser is called a *reply*.
+The result of executing a parser is called a *Reply*.

 ## Immutability
 It's important to note that parsers are meant to be immutable objects, and the library is designed around that important premise.